WeirdMidas/qti-mem-opt/README.md

 - Introduce Hybrid Swap!
 A memory management technique that combines swapfile and ZRAM with Qualcomm's PPR.
 Allowing to increase effective memory by up to 17% with just 512mb of swapfile and with swapping costs reduced by up to 27%, and even better: it prevents storage from suffering, allowing to keep its useful life up to date!
 However, it is only for phones with snapdragon processors.
 Credits to: unintellectual-hypothesis @ github
 - Prevent apps from being swapped out or killed too quickly.
 Allowing browsers like Brave to function even in memory-limited situations
 - Customizable ZRAM size and compression algorithm(needs kernel support), goes from 0GB to 8GB
 - Customizable swapfile size.
-Going from 0GB to 3GB
+Going from 0GB to 3GB.
+But you need hybrid swap active.
+Where in non-snapdragon phones, the hybrid swap will be just swapfile + zram, while in snapdragon it will be swapfile + zram + ppr
 - SELinux can still be enabled

 ## Requirement